 For Nathan Thornburgh, there’s only one antidote to LA’s smog, traffic and strip-mall disappointments: a technicolor taco from a Southern California institution.

-[R&K's foodporn series features great dishes and storytelling from around America and beyond.
-Other dispatches in the series: technicolor tacos at Tito's in LA, In-and-Out's Double-Double Animal Style, or chicken liver in Louisville.
-Those and more on our Plates of the Union page.]
+[R&K’s Plates of the Union series features great dishes and storytelling from around America and beyond.
+Other dispatches in the series: crazy dumplings in Nanjing, In-and-Out’s Double-Double Animal Style, or chicken liver in Louisville.]

 12:53pm.
 The plane begins its descent.
 The flight from San Francisco to Los Angeles International is mercifully short.
 The French couple behind me is getting excited.
 A row of Spaniards in front of me is the same way: leaning toward the window, talking rapidly as we fly over a patch of brown that I am pretty sure is Oxnard.
 This is clearly their first trip to Los Angeles.

 1:02pm.
 The more I think about their excitement, the more I already pity their disappointment.
 In twenty minutes, give or take, they will be funneled through a dingy terminal.
 They will tumble out onto the curb, not in LOS ANGELES, CITY OF DREAMS, but in WESTCHESTER, CITY OF CUL-DE-SACS.
 They will not have been told that Los Angeles is basically just a collection of two dozen or so Westchesters.

 1:22pm I am on the curb at LAX, in Westchester.
 The Europeans are nowhere in sight.